Fixed Asset Tax

 Building assessment

-Buildings are assessed based on the reconstruction cost (the cost to newly construct a building identical to the existing one), with adjustments made for depreciation and wear resulting from the passage of time since construction.
+Buildings are assessed based on the reconstruction cost (the cost to newly construct a building identical to the existing one).
+Adjustments are made to account for depreciation and wear over time.

 Depreciable asset assessment